Should I Leave Effects On When Exporting Multitracks For Mixing?

 Guitars

+Guitars are a slightly different case.
 If you’ve used an amp sim to create the actual guitar tone, you should usually leave it on and export that sound.

 The amp tone is often a huge part of the performance and arrangement.
-A clean DI guitar will naturally sound very plain, and if the mixer has to recreate the tone from scratch, it may end up sounding very different from what you had in mind.
+A clean DI guitar will naturally sound very plain, and if the mixer has to recreate the tone from scratch, it may end up sounding quite different from what you had in mind.
 This is especially true in rock, metal, punk, indie, shoegaze, alternative, and other guitar-driven styles.

-If you have the clean DI available, you can send that as a backup too.
-It gives the mixer an extra option if the tone needs support or re-amping later.
+In most cases, send the guitar with the amp sim printed as the main track.
+If you also have the clean DI available, send that as a backup.
+It gives the mixer an extra option if the tone needs support, layering, or re-amping later.

 Bass Guitar

+Bass guitar depends on the sound you’ve built.
 If the bass is clean and simple, a DI may be enough.
 But if the tone relies on amp processing, distortion, saturation, chorus, synth layering, or another character effect, send the processed version.
-If you also have a clean DI, include it as a backup so the mixer can support the tone if needed.

 Synths And Sound Design